 Here is a view of the bottom of the table.
 While putting the table together we realized the 37 inch 2×6 board used for support would need to be trimmed.
 This would ensure the 20.5 inch 2×6 board would fit nicely inside.
 With the squared legs sitting nicely in each corner, the table would appear fully supported when turned back over.

 Use the 2 inch deck screws to fasten the support pieces to the outside edge of the table.
 From the picture above you can see we used approximately 10 screws on the 20.5 inch piece and approximately 10 screws on the 37 inch piece.
+We used a cordless drill to make sure the screws were tight.
+If you would like to purchase a cordless drill of your own, this guide from Coolest Gadgets features all the latest top-rated cordless drills to help make your search a little easier.

 Next we used a 1 inch Spade Bit to core out a section of the 4×4 pieces to create a support system with the 1.5 inch dowel pieces.
 A drill press could also be used to ensure clean cut holes.
 We used a triangle to draw a straight line from each corner to determine the exact center of the piece.
 This made it easier to locate the correct place to drill.